Althories/vrm-porting-guide-troubleshooting/blender.md

 Q4: When I import my model, the skeleton is much smaller than the model's mesh.

 > A4: In new Blender, apply all transformations (with Ctrl+A) on everything in the scene.
 Then, re-export the model.

+Q5: ERROR: Cannot export shape keys from "model_name" because it has a 'COLLAPSE' Decimate modifier.
+Only UnSubdivide mode is supported.

+> A5: This may happen if you had to use the decimate modifier, and will disable face flex functionality.
+This message means you used the modifier on the face, which contains shape keys.
+The decimate modifier cannot be applied on a mesh with shape keys, so you'll need to remove the face from the selection of the modifier.
+Separate by selection works for this, but it might be easier to go back to a point where the face, body, and hair were still separate.